How do I record a cash advance?

 Option 3: depositing into another Petty Cash account

-If you have a small amount of residual cash which you wish to deposit into another Petty Cash account, you can code a Transfer between Petty Cash accounts.
+If you have a small amount of residual cash that you wish to deposit into another Petty Cash account, you can code a 'Transfer between Petty Cash accounts'.
 This is done in the Petty Cash module and the process is shown above in step 2.

 Step 5: Close the Petty Cash account (next financial year)

-Petty Cash expenditure should be recorded when the purchase has already been made.
-If this is the case for your project, record expenditure in your petty cash module as usual.
+If this is the case for your project, you should record expenditure in your petty cash module as usual.
 The process we've outlined in this article covers the situation where you'd like to give a team member cash for purchase(s) before the purchase(s) have been made.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.